idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

     record { a->b->c } x

+The ``$=`` notation is also valid for nested record updates.

 Dependent Records
 -----------------

 Records can also be dependent on values.
-Records *parameters*, which are not subject to field updates.
+Records have *parameters*, which cannot be updated like the other fields.
 The parameters appear as arguments to the resulting type, and are written following the record type name.
 For example, a pair type could be defined as follows: